One Caught, Another Sought After NJ Home Owned By Biz Partner Of Rapper Fat Joe Is Burglarized

 The homeowners were checking to see what, if anything, was taken.

-Authorities, meanwhile, asked that anyone who might have seen something or has security video or other information that could help investigators contact them or Crimestoppers.
+Authorities, meanwhile, asked that anyone who might have seen something or has security video or other information that could help investigators find the second burglar contact them or Crimestoppers.

 Crimestoppers offers cash rewards of up to a $1,000 for any information that significantly assists the police in investigations.
 Tips can be made anonymously on the group’s website or by calling 844-466-6789 24 hours a day, seven days a week.